-Best first cars: The perfect rides for new drivers
+The best cars for new drivers

 Of course, there are plenty of other affordable, car-based crossovers on the market, but few of them boast the Renegade’s off-road abilities.
 If you’re looking to leave the pavement, the Renegade should be near the top of your list.

-The high prices and low ranges of electric cars make them less than ideal for new drivers, but anyone more interested in saving the planet than being practical should consider the Chevy Spark EV.
+The relatively high prices and low ranges of electric cars make them less than ideal for new drivers, but if it absolutely must produce zero emissions, the Nissan Leaf is a good choice.

-The Spark undercuts the Nissan Leaf in both price and size, making it perfect for younger drivers who don’t need a midsize vehicle.
-Yet its more substantial than the Mitsubishi i-MiEV, which is based on a tiny Japanese-market kei-car.
+Since the Leaf launched in December 2010, Nissan has gradually decreased its price and increased its range.
+The current base price of $30,680 undercuts the $37,495 starting price of the longer-range Chevrolet Bolt EV (both cars qualify for government incentives that lower prices further).
+At the same time, the Leaf’s 107-mile range should be enough for most situations.

-The Spark’s 400 pound-feet of torque should also make it decently entertaining to drive.
+The Leaf has been on sale for more than six years and has sold in relatively large numbers, which also makes it a good choice as a used car.
+The market for used electric cars isn’t very strong, so you could score a good deal on a pre-owned Leaf.

 Sports Car: Mazda MX-5 Miata ($24,915+)